lizardking/LD2410Async/dox/Inactivity Handling.md

-# Inactivity Handling
+﻿# Inactivity Handling

-The library has built in logic that will detect long inactivity of the sensor resp. long periods without any data coming in.
-The most common reason for a silent sensor is the conmfiguration mode, which has not been disabled.
+The library includes built-in logic to detect long inactivity of the sensor, i.e. long periods without any data being received.
+The most common cause for a "silent" sensor is that **configuration mode** was enabled but never disabled.

-If long silent periods are detected the lib will try to return its own state and the sensor back to normal operation mode.
-It will attempt the following steps (each separated by the timeout period for a async commands):
+If long silent periods are detected, the library attempts to bring both its internal state and the sensor back to **normal operation mode**.
+Recovery is performed in the following steps (each step is separated by the current async command timeout period):

-1. Cancel pending async commands, just in case the users code is still waiting for a callback.
+1. Cancel any pending async commands, in case the user’s code is still waiting for a callback.
+   - @ref LD2410Async::asyncCancel "asyncCancel()"
-2. If the cancel did not help, it will try to disable config mode, even if the lib thinks config mode is diabled.
+2. If canceling did not help, try to disable config mode — even if the library believes config mode is already disabled.
+   - @ref LD2410Async::disableConfigModeAsync "disableConfigModeAsync()"
-3. As a last step, it will try to reboot the sensor.
+3. As a last step, attempt to reboot the sensor.
+   - @ref LD2410Async::rebootAsync "rebootAsync()"

-If all those recovery steps dont work, the lib will try again to recover the sensor after the inactivity timeout period has elapsed again.
+If none of these recovery steps succeed, the library will retry after the inactivity timeout period has elapsed again.

+@page Inactivity_Handling Inactivity Handling
+## Enabling / Disabling Inactivity Handling

-Inactivity handling can be enabled/disabled with the following commands:
+Inactivity handling can be enabled or disabled using:

-- enableInactivityHandling()
-- disableInactivityHandling()
+- @ref LD2410Async::enableInactivityHandling "enableInactivityHandling()"
-- setInactivityHandling(true/false)
+- @ref LD2410Async::disableInactivityHandling "disableInactivityHandling()"
+- @ref LD2410Async::setInactivityHandling "setInactivityHandling(bool enable)"

-By default the inactivity handling is enabled
+By default, inactivity handling is **enabled**.

+## Timeout Configuration

-The timeout period for the inactivity handling can be set and read with:
+The inactivity timeout can be configured with:

-- setInactivityTimeoutMs(timeoutInMilliseconds)
+- @ref LD2410Async::setInactivityTimeoutMs "setInactivityTimeoutMs(timeoutInMilliseconds)"
-- getInactivityTimeoutMs()
+- @ref LD2410Async::getInactivityTimeoutMs "getInactivityTimeoutMs()"

-The default timeout is 60000ms resp.
-1 minute.
+The default timeout is **60000 ms (1 minute)**.
-Make sure to set a value that is larger than the timeout for async commands (see getAsyncCommandTimeoutMs() and setAsyncCommandTimeoutMs()).
-Otherwise inactivity handling could kick in while commands are still pending (usually waiting for ack), which will result in the cancelation of the pending async command.
-To make sure this this will not happen, the inactivity handling will not use the set timeout, if it is shorter than the command time out and use the command timeout + 1000ms instead.
+Setting the time out to 00 will disable inactivity handling.

+**Important:**
+Always set a value larger than the timeout for async commands, which is controlled by:
+- @ref LD2410Async::setAsyncCommandTimeoutMs "setAsyncCommandTimeoutMs()"
+- @ref LD2410Async::getAsyncCommandTimeoutMs "getAsyncCommandTimeoutMs()"

+If the inactivity timeout is shorter than the async command timeout, inactivity handling could trigger while a command is still pending (usually waiting for an ACK).
+This would cause premature cancellation of the command.

+To avoid this, the library automatically adjusts the inactivity timeout:
+- If the configured inactivity timeout is shorter than the async command timeout, it will instead use **(async command timeout + 1000 ms)**.